Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Extension of RSM Framework

 where $f(\vx_t, t)$ denotes the drift coefficient including score function and $g(t)$ is an invertible diffusion coefficient.
-Our goal is to characterize the optimal control $u$ that solves the above entropy-regularized problem.
-To obtain an explicit expression of this path-space KL divergence, we invoke the following form of Girsanov's theorem. \paragraph{Girsanov Theorem} Consider the diffusion process with path measure $\sP_{\text{ref}}$,
+Our goal is to characterize the optimal control $u$ that solves the aforementioned entropy-regularized problem.
+To obtain an explicit expression of this path-space KL divergence, we invoke Girsanov's theorem.